CatZzzzz22/AnimeRating/README.md

 - Node.js (latest stable) and NPM
   - Install Node.js: https://nodejs.org
 - MySQL Community Server
+- Python3 and pip3 (or Python and pip if you're on Windows)

 ## Set Up Data Set
 To set up the data set, first you need to install MySQL.
 Follow the steps to install MySQL: